latent-to/developer-docs/docs/learn/slippage.md

 When staking and unstaking in Bittensor, *slippage* refers to a difference between the quantity of tokens actually received, and the amount that would be expected based on a static price.
 This difference is due to the change in price due to the transaction itself.

+## Introduction

+When staking and unstaking in Bittensor, *slippage* refers to a difference between the quantity of tokens actually received, and the amount that would be expected based on a static price.
+This difference is due to the change in price due to the transaction itself.

 Each Bittensor subnet operates as a *constant product AMM*, meaning that it will accept trades that conserve the product of the quantities of the two tokens in reserve, TAO and alpha.
 To calulate the price in one token of batch of the other token that a buyer wishes to acquire&mdash;alpha if they are staking, or TAO if they are unstaking&mdash;the algorithm assumes that the transaction does not change this product, so the product of TAO and alpha is the same before and after.

 When staking, the product K of TAO in reserve and alpha in reserve is the same before and after the transaction, so the initial product must be equal to the product after the cost in TAO is added to the reserve, and the stake is removed from the reserve and placed in the staked hotkey.